How we got started

 Jordan Lake – A valuable natural resource

-Jordan Lake is a multi-use reservoir that was filled in 1982.
+Jordan Lake is a multi-use reservoir filled in 1982.
 Its primary purpose is flood protection for downstream citizens in the Cape Fear River basin.
-The lake covers 14,000 acres (about 22 sq. miles) with 180 miles of shoreline, and is surrounded by about 33,000 acres of public land for recreation and wildlife management.
+The lake covers 14,000 acres (about 22 sq. miles) and has 180 miles of shoreline.

 The U.S. Army Corps of Engineers (USACE) in partnership with the State of North Carolina manages the natural resources.
 USACE operates the B. Everett Jordan Dam to control the water level in the lake.
 The Visitor Assistance Center and surrounding 800 acres controlled by the USACE provide interpretive nature programs, hiking trails and boat ramps.

 The NC Division of Parks and Recreation operates the majority of the recreation areas.
+Of the 33,000 acres of public land, their facilities occupy 4,600 acres.
 Wildlife subimpoundments for waterfowl management are leased to the N.C.
 Wildlife Resources Commission that manages the fields to provide wildlife habitat and wildlife-oriented recreation.
+This accounts for most of the public land.
 Additional recreational facilities are provided by the, N.C.
 Division of Forest Resources.

-Multipurpose use of Jordan Lake – protecting hundreds of thousands downstream from floods, offering recreational opportunities for 1 million and providing a safe drinking water for almost 250,000- indeed makes this lake a very valuable North Carolina resource.
+Multipurpose use of Jordan Lake – protecting hundreds of thousands downstream from floods, offering recreational opportunities for 1 million and providing a safe drinking water for 300,000- indeed makes this lake a very valuable North Carolina resource.

 Why Remove Trash